Madovah/IRM-segemntation-with-BRATZ2023-2D/README.md

 ## A NEW APPROACH

-In the code provided, we devised the Dataset into 90% Training, 5% Test and 5% Validation.
-We used the most populated slice with pixels from each NIfTI files as a 2D entry. for the training, we used a new approach to consume way less ressources ( executed using GPU L4 in [Google Collab](https://colab.google) ): First we tried to train the model on each type of file, then we englobed all the files in the training to compare the five approches ( obviousely the results were better with some than others).
+In the code provided, we devised the Training Dataset into 90% Training, 5% Test and 5% Validation.
+We used the most populated slice with pixels from each NIfTI files as a 2D entry. for the training, we used a new approach to consume way less ressources ( executed using GPU L4 in [Google Collab](https://colab.google) ): First we tried to train the model on each type of scan then fused the predicted masks into one result of an image 2D (Late Fusion) , then we englobed all the scans in the training to compare the two approches ( Early Fusion).

+In the final results, we compared the two methods: Early Fusion and Late Fusion visually, also using metrics as well.

 ## EVALUATION

 We also used four of Pytorch Evaluation Metrics:
-- Mean Squared Error (MSE): Measures the average squared difference between the predicted and actual values.
+- Mean Squared Error (MSE): Measures the average squared difference between the predicted and actual values, (used for individual and gloabl approaches).
-- Pixel Accuracy (PA):  measures the proportion of correctly predicted pixels to the total number of pixels.
+- Pixel Accuracy (PA):  measures the proportion of correctly predicted pixels to the total number of pixels.(used for individual and gloabl approaches and comparaison).
-- Mean Intersection Over Union (MIoU): is a common evaluation metric used in semantic segmentation tasks to measure the accuracy of the model's predictions.
+- Mean Intersection Over Union (MIoU): is a common evaluation metric used in semantic segmentation tasks to measure the accuracy of the model's predictions(used for comparaison)
 - Loss Function (Loss): computes the discrepancy between the predicted output and the true target output for a single data point.
-It is a scalar value.
+It is a scalar value (Training Evaluation Metric)

 ## Unet ARCHITECTURE